bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    3. Customising the de-slugification process
 2. Setting defaults for the CLI's apps own behaviour

 As a general rule, I prefer configuration files that are purely text, ideally in a nice simple format like JSON or YAML.
-Unfortunately, that can't work in this case, because users need to be able to define custom extraction logic, and to define their own templates, which means the configuration file needs to be support the definition of functions and the instantiation of objects.
+Unfortunately, that can't work in this case, because users need to be able to define custom extraction logic to define their own templates, which means the configuration file needs to be support the definition of functions and the instantiation of objects.
 Some kind of JavaScript-native solution was needed.

-Even though I couldn't use JSON or YAML, I still wanted to implement some kind of common design pattern so my app wouldn't feel like an odd-ball.
+Even though I couldn't use JSON or YAML, I still wanted to implement some kind of common design pattern so my app wouldn't feel like an oddball.
 I chose to adpot the design pattern used by popular JavaScript projects like https://webpack.js.org — using ES6 modules as configuration files.
 In other words, you configure the `linkify` command with a `.mjs` file rather than a `.json` or `.yaml` file.

 When using modules as configuration files, you need to define what it is that the module should publish as its default export.
 Because we need to be able to configure both the link generation behaviour and the CLI's own default behaviour, I deduced that Linkifier configuration modules must export dictionaries that define one or both of the following keys:

 * `linkifier` — a configured instance of the `Linkifier` class
 * `options` — a dictionary mapping values to the CLI's flags and options (with the `--` omitted).